Lemoncode/git-from-ui-to-terminal/README.md

 git merge feature/display-number-c
 ```

-Ouch we got merge conflicts !!
-Now we have to fix them running the _git mergetool_ command.
+**Ouch we got merge conflicts !!** Now we have to fix them running the _git mergetool_ command.

-Before running this command, let's make the follwing check, do you have a merge tool installed and configure?
+Before running this command, let's make the follwing check, do you have a merge tool installed and configured?
 If not jump to the section **Misc/Setting up a merge tool** in this readme.

 Let's run the command to start the merge: